 A cataract is a clouding of the eye's naturally clear lens.
 Vision through eyes with cataracts is characterized as looking through a foggy window or piece of wax paper.
 Cataract development is usually a very gradual process of normal aging, but can occasionally occur rapidly.
 Many people are unaware that they have cataracts because the changes in their vision are so gradual.
 Cataracts are very common, affecting roughly 60% of people over the age of 60.
 This year, over 3.6 million cataract surgeries will be performed in the United States and over 20 million surgeries will be performed worldwide.

 Some common symptoms of cataracts may include:

-Recent advances have significantly improved the safety as well as the outcomes of cataract surgery.
-Phacoemulsification with a very small incision has eliminated the need for stiches.
+Recent advances have significantly improved safety as well as the outcomes of cataract surgery.
+Phacoemulsification with a very small incision has eliminated the need for stitches.
 New lens technology has reduced the post-op need for glasses or contacts for many of our Montgomery area patients.

 Significant technological advances have provided a number of different lens options for patients requiring cataract surgery.

 Monofocal lenses provide a fixed focus at a single distance, either near, intermediate or far and are used in the majority of cataract procedures.
 These lenses have the advantage of excellent quality of vision under a variety of lighting conditions.
 Most patients choose distance vision and wear reading glasses for near.
 For those who don't mind wearing readers, this is an excellent choice.
 Recent refinements in the optical quality of these lenses have allowed an even higher quality of vision than previously achievable.
 The monofocal lens does not require additional testing and out-of-pocket charges.